teckcamp/teckcamp.github.io/privacy.md

 **<a id="The data we collect about you and how we use it"></a> 3.
 The data we collect about you and how we use it**

 For registered members we store username, first name, last name, email address; public discussions you may have on Teck Camp Slack Channel; and a summary of decisions we’ve taken about you if we’ve reviewed your use of Teck Camp Slack Channel for any reason (please refer to the Code of Conduct).
-Registered members may also have given us more data on sign up like favourite meetups to attend.
+Registered members may also have given us more data on sign up like favourite events to attend.

 We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as cookies so that our systems recognise you if you return to Teck Camp Website.